Hierarchical Correlation Clustering and Tree Preserving Embedding: Introduction

-In this paper, we propose a \emph{hierarchical correlation clustering} (HCC) method that handles both positive and negative pairwise (dis)similarities and produces clusters at different levels.
-To the best of our knowledge, this work is the first generalization of the well-studied correlation clustering to hierarchical clustering.\footnote{We note that the so-called hierarchical correlation clustering methods proposed in \cite{AchtertBKZ06,GuW10,LiebmannWS18} are irrelevant to the well-studied correlation clustering, they study for example the correlation coefficients for high-dimensional data.} We then develop tree preserving embedding for HCC, via extending the tree preserving embedding proposed based on the single linkage method \cite{ShiehHA11,Shieh16916}.
-Such an embedding provides the possibility of using HCC for the purpose of computing an embedding and relevant features for a clustering method such as GMM instead of just using HCC for the purpose of hierarchical clustering.
-Then, as we will see, this enables us to apply a method like GMM for clustering the pairwise dissimilarities with possibly negative values, a problem that was not well-studied before.
-Furthermore, we consider the tight connection between single linkage method and minimax distances (a distance measure that extract the manifolds and elongated structures) and thereby study in detail the use of minimax distance measure with correlation clustering.
-We show that using minimax (dis)similarities with correlation clustering not only helps for extracting elongated complex patterns, but also yields a significant reduction in the computational complexity, i.e., from NP-hardness to a polynomial runtime.
-Finally, we perform experiments on UCI and 20 newsgroup datasets to demonstrate the effectiveness of our methods for both hierarchical clustering and tree preserving embedding.
+However, all of these methods produce flat correlation clusters.
+In this paper, we first propose a \emph{Hierarchical Correlation Clustering} (HCC) method that handles both positive and negative pairwise (dis)similarities and produces clusters at different levels (Section 3).
+To the best of our knowledge, this work is one the first extensions of the well-known correlation clustering to hierarchical clustering.\footnote{We note the so-called hierarchical correlation clustering methods proposed in \cite{AchtertBKZ06,GuW10,LiebmannWS18} are irrelevant to the well-studied correlation clustering problem \cite{BansalBC04,BansalBC02}; they study for example the correlation coefficients for high-dimensional data.} A hierarchical correlation clustering, also called HCC, is developed in \cite{VainsteinCCRMA21}.
+This method offers a $0.4767$ approximation, but lacking experimental evaluation.
+Furthermore, unlike our method, the method in \cite{VainsteinCCRMA21} does not follow the generic agglomerative clustering procedure.

+We note that unlike flat clustering, hierarchical clustering yields an ordering among the objects, i.e., objects that join earlier in the hierarchy are closer to each other than those that join at later steps.
+This implies that hierarchical clustering induces a new (dis)similarity measure between the objects, connected to the way the objects join each other to form clusters at different levels.
+Thereby, in the following, we consider two representation learning methods related to hierarchical clustering and study their adaptation to hierarchical correlation clustering.
+This enables us to not only use HCC for producing hierarchical clusters, but also to employ it for computing a suitable similarity/distance measure as an intermediate data processing step.